destairdenbi/training-material/video-tutorials/enrichr.md

    [Kuleshov et al. 2016](https://doi.org/10.1093/nar/gkw377)).
 - Go to your browser, and type: ``https://amp.pharm.mssm.edu/Enrichr`` in a new tab.
+- Enrichr is a search engine for curated gene sets, which summarizes biological knowledge for further downstream analyses.
 - Enrichr is able to contextualize genes, by associating them their GO terms, retrieved from more than 40 gene set libraries.
 - In our Differential gene expression analysis, we ended up with XXX genes